 In an instant everything has become connected.

-We are asking those who know him and those who don’t to dig deep and donate to free him as his incarceration can lead to complications in his battle against Cancer.
+We are asking those who know him and those who don't to dig deep and donate to his case and help avoid complications in his battle against Cancer.
 The following is a piece written by Hannibal Abdul Shakur.
-Raw and unapologetic the piece speaks to the anger we’ve see in the streets over the past few days and nights.
+Raw and unapologetic the piece speaks to the anger we've see in the streets over the past few days and nights.

 Oakland, CA: reposted from Unflinching Antagonisms: